-Intentionally placing the key or start knob into LOCK position is much more important where you will not be removing the key to leave the vehicle and because leaving it in other positions will disable some of the vehicle security systems and run the battery down.
+It is important to place the key or start knob in the LOCK position even if you are not removing the key from the ignition or leaving the vehicle.
+Leaving the key in other positions will disable some of the vehicle security systems and run the battery down.

-Leaving the driver's seat without putting the ignition switch in LOCK position, setting the parking brake and the shift lever is in P is dangerous.
+Leaving the driver's seat without putting the ignition switch in LOCK position, setting the parking brake and shifting the shift lever to P is dangerous.
 Unexpected vehicle movement could occur.
 This could cause an accident.